joshkitt/cloud-certification/aws/aws-csaa.md

 - Security Groups - (stateful) applied to services, used as a firewall
 - Network Access Control Lists - (stateless) - more like a traditional firewall
     - Only associated with subnets (not services)
-- Private gateways

 - Virtual Private Network (VPN)
 - Elastic IPs - static IP address that won't change that can be assigned to services.
-Can scale (elastic)
+Can scale (elastic).
 - Internet Gateways - Elastic scalable gateway to the internet
     - Unlimited bandwidth
 - NAT Gateway - allows you to remain private in a private subnet but get certain internet traffic (patch updates, etc)
-    - Has a hard bandwidth limit
+    - Has a hard bandwidth limit and is limited by EC2 instance type/size used.
-- Route Table - a simple table
+- Route Table - a simple route table
-- Public Subnet - has an Internet Gateway in the Route Table
+- Public Subnet - has an Internet Gateway routed in the Route Table
 - Flow Logs - gives you logs for network
 - __AWS reserves 5 IP addresses for their own use__
-    - If you need 29 IP addresses for EC2, you can't choose a Subnet of size /27 (only 32 IP)
+    - ex.
+If you need 29 IP addresses for EC2, you can't choose a Subnet of size /27 (only 32 IP)
-    - You need at least 64 IP, Subnet size /26
+        - You need at least Subnet size /26 for 64 IP
 - __A VPC can only have 1 Internet Gateway__
+- __Egress only Internet Gateway is for IPV6 only__
 - __VPC Peering can connect 2 VPCs together (not transitive)__
-    - For each VPC subnet you want to peer, you have to change the route table
+    - For each VPC subnet you want to peer, you have to change the route table on both sides
     - __CIDRs must not overlap__

 NACL
-- STATELESS
+- STATELESS - traffic will be evaluated against rules on both ingress and egress
+- Controls inbound and outbound traffic for subnets within the VPC
 - VPCs are automatically given a default NACL with allows all outbound and inbound traffic
-- Each subnet within a VPC must be associated with a NACL
+- Each subnet within a VPC must be associated with a NACL - either explicit or implicit
 - Subnets can only be associated with 1 NACL at a time
 - Rule can either ALLOW or DENY traffic (SecurityGroups can only ALLOW)
-- When you create a NACL, it will deny all traffic by default
+- When you create a NACL, it will deny all traffic by default (this is different than when AWS Default VPC creates NACL)
-- Controls inbound and outbound traffic for subnets within the VPC

-Subnet
+Security Group
 - STATEFUL
-- All traffic is blocked by default
+- All traffic is not allowed by default
-- There are no DENY rules
+- There are no DENY rules, only allow rules
-- Multiple instances across multiple subnets can belong to a Security Group
+- Multiple EC2 instances across multiple subnets can belong to a Security Group
+    - Can be attached to multiple instances
 - Cannot block a specific IP Address (need NACL for that)

-Security groups - firewall-like controls for resources within the VPC
+- firewall-like controls for resources within the VPC
- - Can be attached to multiple instances
 - Locked down to a region/vpc combination

-Flow logs - captures the information around traffic within the VPC
+VPC Flow logs - captures the information around traffic within the VPC

 ### CloudFront